 In other words, it's in this 'payment systems' tab that you'll have to choose which payment service your customers can use when placing an order on your site.
 One of the great things about Shopify is that you have over 100 payment gateways to choose from.

 To read E-commerce trends to follow for success with Shopify in 2023

-This will give you a list of different payment providers on Shopify, from which you can choose the one that suits you best.
+This will give you a list of the different payment providers on Shopify, from which you can choose the one that suits you best.
 So select your payment solution provider, and then enter your account credentials for it.

 In order not to lose this part of the consumers likely to make purchases on your site, I advise you to provide manual payment methods.
 The one that seems to offer the most guarantee to customers is payment on delivery.
-You can also include payment by check or bank transfer.
+You can also include payment by cheque or bank transfer.

 - Go to settings and "payment systems".

 - Choose the "manual payment methods" section and click on one of the options offered between payment on delivery, bank transfer or postal order